 “We were impressed by many aspects of the new Odessa Brown Children’s Clinic, including the clinic’s location in a high-need area south of Seattle and the combination of key services for children and families at one campus,” Connie Ballmer said in a statement.
 The donation was made through their philanthropic organization, The Ballmer Group.

 “We’re excited to support the work of giving families access to a medical home of this quality, led by a reputable health care team that understands and truly cares about the complex challenges many families face,” she said.

 In a previous interview with GeekWire, the clinic’s medical director, Dr. Benjamin Danielson, said its work reaches outside the building’s four walls to become part of the community and help families with many of the factors that lead to poor health.

 “This means making specific efforts to help with determinants of health like housing insecurity, food insecurity, basic clothing, school supplies, transportation needs, and many other important issues that are named by the families themselves,” he said.
 “It means partnering with lawyers – in our ‘medical legal partnership’ – to address civil-legal issues like housing rights, immigration and educational rights.”

 The donation is part of Seattle Children’s ongoing $1 billion “It Starts With Yes” campaign, bringing the total amount raised to nearly $90 million.
-That campaign is also building a new facility for Seattle Children’s Research Institution in South Lake Union and funding uncompensated care across Seattle Children’s Hospital and its clinics.[Editor’s Note: GeekWire is working with Steve Ballmer and his USAFacts initiative on the Numbers Geek podcast, exploring the data behind some of the most significant issues facing the country, as well as business and sports.]
+That campaign is also building a new facility for Seattle Children’s Research Institution in South Lake Union and funding uncompensated care across Seattle Children’s Hospital and its clinics.[Editor’s Note: GeekWire partnered with Steve Ballmer and his USAFacts initiative on the Numbers Geek podcast, exploring the data behind some of the most significant issues facing the country, as well as business and sports.]